dyninst/dyninst/docs/instructionAPI/overview.rst

   given machine language and transforms them into an instruction representation.
-It determines the opcode of the machine instruction, translates that opcode to an Operation object, uses that Operation to determine how to decode the instruction’s Operands, and produces a decoded Instruction.
+It determines the opcode of the machine instruction, translates that opcode to an Operation object, uses that Operation to determine how to decode the instruction's Operands, and produces a decoded Instruction.

   .. figure:: fig/decoder_use.png
-     :alt: The InstructionDecoder’s inputs and outputs
+     :alt: The InstructionDecoder's inputs and outputs
      :name: fig:decoder-use
      :align: center

-     The InstructionDecoder’s inputs and outputs
+     The InstructionDecoder's inputs and outputs

   It is possible to generalize the construction of Instructions from Operations and Operands to an entirely